hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 ### Where/when to use inheritance?

+- Use of classical inheritance is always optional; every problem that is solves can be solved another way.
+  You have to ponder the costs.
+  - You can share **role behavior** with `module`s.

+- Only use inheritance for shallow trees.

 - When you have highly related classes that share common behavior but differ along some dimension.

 - The objects you are modeling must truly have a generalization-specialization relationship.